libvips/libvips/doc/making-image-pyramids.md

 Will pull out level 1 (the half-resolution level of an MRXS slide) and make a pyramid from that.

-# Troubleshooting
+## Troubleshooting

-If you are building vips from source you do need to check the summary at the end of configure carefully.
-You must have the `libarchive-dev` package for `vips_dzsave()` to work.
+If you are building libvips from source you do need to check the summary at the end of configure carefully.
+You must have the `libarchive-dev` package for [method@Image.dzsave] to work.